California Psalms

 21 The jaded whispers as they talk, filling the benches,

-support chronicles’ primitive entries, this question awaiting an answer —
+vouch for chronicles’ primitive entries, this question awaiting an answer —

 how goes the current phase of settling a changeless and corrosion-free